-Cardiff-by-the-Sea collage artist Rebecca Bauer says, “There is an absolute wisdom in nature that has always had a profound effect on me.”
+Cardiff-by-the-Sea artist Rebecca Bauer says, “There is an absolute wisdom in nature that has always had a profound effect on me.”

-As a young child, Rebecca discovered the beginning seeds of her artistic creativity when her family in moved in 1973 to Leucadia, California.
+As a young child, Rebecca discovered the beginning seeds of her artistic creativity when her family moved in 1973 to Leucadia, California.
 At that time the area was full of magical groves, open fields and enchanted beaches.
 Captivated by the wilderness environment, Rebecca left no natural wonder unexplored.

 She has maintained her relationship with the natural world, being especially drawn to the Pacific Ocean and its shoreline.
 She finds the endless, ever changing environment an infinite pool of inspiration.